Problem

 Solution 2: Implement Preventative and Corrective Measures

-To prevent future occurrences of this issue, you should adopt a set of preventative and corrective actions.
+To prevent future occurrences of this issue, adopt the following preventative and corrective actions.

-- Upgrade Terraform Enterprise: Plan an upgrade to a recent version of TFE (minimum version
+Upgrade Terraform Enterprise: Plan an upgrade to a recent version of Terraform Enterprise (minimum version

 Outcome

-By upgrading TFE and implementing the preventative measures for bulk workspace deletions, your instance will be more resilient to this type of incident.
+By upgrading Terraform Enterprise and implementing preventative measures for bulk workspace deletions, your instance will be more resilient to this type of incident.
 The risk of Sidekiq queue gridlock will be significantly reduced, ensuring that Terraform plans and other critical jobs are processed in a timely manner.

 Additional Information

-- Sidekiq Queue Names: Some TFE versions introduced changes to
+Sidekiq Queue Names: Some Terraform Enterprise versions introduced changes to Sidekiq queue names (e.g.,